 The Samsung Galaxy Note 9 is getting all of the attention right now.
 The Galaxy Note 9 is the high-powered successor to the Galaxy Note 8 and it immediately becomes one of the top devices on the market.
 If you’re in the hunt for a new smartphone, the Galaxy Note 9 should be near the top of your list.

 There’s also a rumored Galaxy smartphone that might catch your eye.
 That device is the Samsung Galaxy S10, the rumored successor for the Galaxy S9 and Galaxy S9+.

 Samsung Galaxy S10 Rumors

 Samsung Galaxy S10 rumors are starting to pickup as push into the summer and closer to the start of the new year.

 According to Korean site The Bell, a publication that has a decent track record with Samsung rumored, the Galaxy S10 is codenamed “Beyond.”
 This information has been backed up by a well-known leaker in China.

 The Galaxy S8 was known as “Dream” while the Galaxy S9 project was codenamed “Star” internally.
-The rumored Galaxy Note 9 is reportedly known as “Crown.”
+The Galaxy Note 9 is reportedly known as “Crown.”

 While the device’s release is months away, the Galaxy S10 should be on your radar if you’re looking for a new device in 2018.
-In fact, it looks like an early Galaxy S10 release date is in the works.
+In fact, it looks like an early Galaxy S10 release date is in the works for 2019.
 That doesn’t necessarily mean you should wait for the Galaxy S10 to arrive though.